-Mentorship Program Applications for Fall 2021 are now closed.
+Mentorship Program Applications for Fall 2022 are now open!

-Orillia Student Affairs is excited to launch our Peer Mentorship Program!
+Orillia Student Affairs is excited to bring back our Peer Mentorship Program!
 This program offers one-on-one support to incoming Lakehead Orillia students during the first six weeks of their first term at Lakehead.
 It also gives upper-year students a chance to take on a leadership role in their community.

 Are you an upper-year Lakehead Orillia student looking to gain leadership experience and Co-Curricular Record credit, and make a difference for incoming Lakehead students?
 This Mentorship Program is perfect for you!

 Is it your first year at Lakehead Orillia?
 Are you interested in being paired with an upper-year Lakehead Orillia student who can answer any questions you might have through the first six weeks of your first term?

 You can also follow @lakeheadlifeor to stay up-to-date!

 Become a Mentor - Upper-Year Students (click to expand)